Orange and Bronze Software Labs

-Orange and Bronze Software Labs (O&B) is a privately owned computer software development company based in the Philippines.
+Orange and Bronze (O&B) is a privately owned computer software development company based in the Philippines.
 The company delivers software consulting, product engineering, and IT training services with a focus on Java software development.
 O&B specializes in developing and deploying web applications using Java-based frameworks and technologies such as Spring (framework), Grails (framework), Hibernate (Java), Google Maps API, Google App Engine, and Android.